-You can use the vertical Scale Scale to change the volts per division setting for any channel to increase or decrease the amplitude of your waveform.
+You can use the vertical Scale to change the volts per division setting for any channel to increase or decrease the amplitude of your waveform.

-You can use the vertical Offset Decision to move your waveform either up or down on the display.
+You can use the vertical Offset to move your waveform either up or down on the display.
 Each channel has a ground marker located to the left of the waveform display area which shows you where zero volts is for each channel.

-You can use the vertical Position within the ADC's dynamic range.
+You can use the vertical Position to move your waveform either up or down on the display within the ADC's dynamic range.